rmuchall/meta-validator/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/meta-validator)
 ![npm](https://img.shields.io/npm/v/meta-validator)
 ## What is meta-validator?
-meta-validator is a light-weight ([3k gzipped](https://bundlephobia.com/package/meta-validator@0.0.55)), tree-shakable, zero dependency validation library that uses [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to define validation rules on your classes.
-It is isomorphic and can be used in NodeJs or in a browser.
+meta-validator is a light-weight ([3k gzipped](https://bundlephobia.com/package/meta-validator)), [tree-shakable](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking), zero dependency validation library that uses [TypeScript decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to define validation rules on your classes.
+It is isomorphic and can be used in NodeJs or in a browser.<br/>

+## Installation
+Install the [meta-validator package](https://www.npmjs.com/package/meta-validator) from npm. <br/>
+`npm install meta-validator`

 ## Usage
 Define validation rules using the available decorators.
 Multiple decorators can be used on each property.<br/>